tiagodeoliveira/meeting_summarizer/README.md

    ```

 2. In the TUI that appears, you'll see:
-   - Left column: Real-time transcription and application logs
+   - Top left: Real-time transcription
-   - Right column: Ongoing summary and chat interface
+   - Top right: Ongoing summary
+   - Bottom left: Application logs
+   - Bottom right: Chat interface
    - Bottom: Audio input level

-3. The application will automatically start capturing audio, transcribing it, and generating summaries.

-4. To interact with the chat:
-   - Type your question in the chat input box at the bottom of the right column
-   - Press Enter to submit your question
+3. Use the following key bindings:
-   - The AI will respond based on the meeting's transcription and context
+   - `s`: Start/Stop the meeting recording and processing

-5. Additional commands:
-   - Press 'q' to quit the application
+   - `q`: Quit the application

-   - Press 's' to save the transcription and summary to a file named 'meeting.md'
+4. When the meeting is active, the application will automatically capture audio, transcribe it, generate summaries, and allow for chat interactions.

+5. Use the chat interface to ask questions about the ongoing meeting.

 ## Configuration